munucrafts/Shade-X/README.md

-# Shade-X
+# Shade-X (In Progress)
-Shade-X is a graphics application which lets you render GLSL shaders as your desktop wallpaper.
+* Shade-X is an OpenGL Graphics Application which lets you render GLSL shaders as your desktop wallpaper.